 Gregory M. Dickinson

-Greg Dickinson joined STU as an Assistant Professor of Law in 2021.
-Prior to joining STU College of Law, Professor Dickinson was a Fellow at the Stanford Law School Program in Law, Science and Technology.
+Greg Dickinson joined STU Law as an Assistant Professor of Law in 2021.
+Prior to joining St. Thomas Law, Professor Dickinson was a Fellow at the Stanford Law School Program in Law, Science and Technology.

-Professor Dickinson’s research centers on two key challenges facing law and technology.
-The first is developing legal frameworks to govern the internet, big data, and other emerging technologies.
-The second is deploying some of those same technologies—in particular, data mining and machine learning—to improve our understanding of how the American legal system operates in practice.
-Professor Dickinson’s work explores the strain that new technologies are placing on historical legal frameworks and proposes reforms to reshape existing regulatory frameworks to govern new technologies.
+Professor Dickinson’s research focuses on the interaction between private law and technology.
+One major area of interest is how the common law responds to technological innovation and can be harnessed to complement the more particular statutory and regulatory schemes layered atop it.
+A second branch of Professor Dickinson’s work explores how the tools of machine learning and artificial intelligence can be brought to bear on traditional legal questions.
 Through computational analysis of large bodies of case law, his work seeks to provide a more systematic view of our legal system and doctrines and to guide legal reforms and policy decisions.
-Professor Dickinson’s work has appeared in journals including the BYU Law Review, George Washington Law Review, Stanford Law & Policy Review, and the Administrative Law Review.
+Professor Dickinson’s work has appeared in journals including the Georgia Law Review, George Washington Law Review, Stanford Law & Policy Review, and the Administrative Law Review.

 Articles and Notes: